-Identifying and treating nervous system disorders can be an emotionally and physically challenging undertaking.
+Identifying and treating nervous system disorders can be emotionally and physically challenging.
 It demands a specific set of skills to perform the job perfectly.

-Do you want to know whether you are ideal for this role?
+Are you ideal for this role?
 Check out the following desirable skills that make a successful neurologist.

 Able to connect with patients

 Good understanding of the anatomy and physiology of the human body